 speaker

 Operator

 Thank you, sir.
 Ladies and gentlemen, we will now begin the question and answer session.
 Should you have a question, please press star followed by the one on your touchstone phone.
 You will hear a prompt that your hand has been raised.
 Should you wish to decline from the polling process, please press star followed by the number two.
-If you are using a speakerphone, please lift the handset before pressing any key.
-Our first question comes from the line of John Franz Reb from Cedote and Company.
-Go ahead,
+If you're using a speakerphone, please lift the handset before pressing any key.
+Our first question comes from the line of John Fransreb from Sidoti and Company.
+Go ahead, please.

 speaker

-please.
 Good morning, everybody, and thanks for taking the questions.
-Morning, John.
-I'd like to start with the vehicle solutions segment and the wind down of certain programs.
-I'm curious how much of that impacted the revenue line year over year, and are those program wind downs complete or they continue into the second quarter and beyond?
+Good morning, John.
+I'd like to start with the vehicle solutions segment. and the wind-down of certain programs.
+I'm curious how much of that impacted the revenue line year over year, and are those program wind-downs complete, or will they continue into the second quarter and beyond?

+speaker